 What to Expect during Detox

-Detox is the method of removing Valium safely from the body, and medical detox is the optimal way to manage withdrawal symptoms and keep a person safe.
-Detox generally lasts from 5-7 days, although it may be a little longer or shorter depending on a person’s individual circumstances.
+A period of detoxification allows Valium to safely clear from the body.
+In many instances, a supervised, medical detox is the optimal way to manage withdrawal symptoms and keep a person safe.
+Benzodiazepine detox and withdrawal management may take several days to weeks, although it may be a little longer or shorter depending on a person’s individual circumstances.

 Valium is considered a long-acting benzodiazepine, and because of the potential severity of withdrawal symptoms, it is not recommended to stop taking it suddenly.
 Instead, during medical detox, the World Health Organization (WHO) recommends slowly lowering, or tapering down, the dosage over a period of 4-7 days in order to safely remove it from the body while minimizing withdrawal.
 Valium can be weaned off in a controlled fashion, and under medical supervision, in order to reduce the intensity of withdrawal symptoms.
 People should never attempt to taper off Valium on their own without medical supervision.